 Support Our Projects

-Emergency nutritional support and hygiene supplies and information for vulnerable indigenous people in Santiago Atitlan, Guatemala
+Emergency nutritional support and hygiene supplies during Covid-19 for vulnerable indigenous people in Santiago Atitlan, Guatemala

 The Government of Guatemala declared a State of Calamity in Guatemala on March 17.
-The airport was closed and transportation between departments (states) and often between municipalities was halted, other than for essential goods and services (food, medicine, communication, energy, etc.).
-The airport was closed, all tourist areas, including beaches and lakefronts, were closed, bringing tourism to a standstill.
+Since then, the airport has been closed and transportation between departments (states) and often between municipalities has been halted, other than for essential goods and services.
+All tourist areas, including beaches and lakefronts, have been closed.
 Public transportation was stopped.
-Many people have lost their work in either the formal or informal economy.
-Many of those in the formal economy receive some financial assistance from IGSS, the equivalent of Social Security.
-Those with relatively low electric bills can receive some assistance from the government (three monthly payments of $133) to assist with basic expenses.
-Many people in Santiago Atitlan work in the informal economy and have no savings, living day to day.
+Many people in Santiago Atitlán work in the informal economy and have no savings, living day to day.
 They are at risk of not receiving enough nutritional support during these trying times.

-We have participated already in efforts to get food to needy families and medical supplies to clinics and hospitals here, and now we want to help raise money for expanding these efforts.
-We want to provide a complement of food and hygiene supplies to individuals and families in Santiago Atitlan who are artisans working with A Thread of Hope and who have lost income due to Covid-19, as well as other at-risk families identified by our community partners: those who usually work in the informal economy and have lost their work due to Covid-19, widows with or without children, pregnant women, and children at risk for malnutrition.
-We will also include information about good hygiene and practices to help prevent transmission of Covid-19, using graphics and basic Spanish.
+We have participated already in efforts to get food to needy families and medical supplies to clinics and hospitals, and we are now raising money to provide food and hygiene supplies to families in Panabaj, the poorest area of Santiago Atitlán.
+These people are artisans, and at-risk families identified by the local health center, including those who usually work in the informal economy and have lost that work due to Covid-19, widows with or without children, pregnant women, and children at risk for malnutrition.

-We will also be purchasing EcoFilters for families who do not yet have them.
+We would also like to purchase water filters for families who do not yet have them.
 Without filters, tap water is not safe to drink.
 Many people have GI problems due to the bacteria and parasites in the water they drink.
 This of course contributes to malnutrition.
 EcoFilters cost $40.
-For more information, see https://www.ecofiltro.com/en
+For more information, click HERE.

 We continue to order handmade crafts from our artisan partners, providing them with income from work with dignity during these difficult times.